 You definitely don't need a fancy, high-end connected workout bike to get a decent home workout in—a basic spin bike and YouTube on your phone does the trick pretty well if you're on a budget.
 But there's definitely something about a $2,000 bike with an enormous touchscreen and various interactive features that might give you the extra motivation you need to work out on a regular basis.
 And when it comes to the best exercise bikes, the choice often comes down to Peleton vs. NordicTrack.

-We’re going to take a look at both the bikes and the classes that both Peleton and NordicTrack offer to help you make the best decision.
+We’re going to take a look at both the bikes and the classes that both Peloton and NordicTrack offer to help you make the best decision.

 Peloton vs. NordicTrack: The bikes compared

 While NordicTrack has six exercise bikes in its lineup, for the purposes of this story, I'll be comparing the NordicTrack Commercial S22i Studio Cycle against the Peloton Bike and Peloton Bike+, because these three are direct competitors, have similar features, and are similarly priced, although the Peloton Bike is still the cheapest in the group, at $1,745.

 |NordicTrack Commercial S22i Studio Cycle||Peloton Bike||Peloton Bike+|